What is Dry Needling and Can it Help with My Low Back Pain, Shoulder Pain, or Knee Pain?

 What should/can I do after treatment, what should I avoid?

 Our recommendations vary depending on the amount of soreness you have and on the individual response to the treatment.
 Recommendations may include increasing your water intake, applying heat or ice over the area, gentle stretches and modifications of activities.
+You can see what our client says.

 Is Dry Needling treatment covered by my insurance?